Occasional licence to sell alcohol

 You should always give plenty of notice because your application must be advertised.

 To apply in paper complete occasional licence application form (pdf 63KB).
-When filling in the form you will need to provide information about five licensing objectives relating to each event to prove you comply with them:
+When filling in the form you will need to provide information about five licensing objectives relating to each event to prove that you comply with them:

 - Preventing crime and disorder